 Some people are after a shimmering metallic look with their printed images.
 Prints with a metallic look are characterized by having almost a 3D quality to them.
-When the right looking image is used, a metallic print will accentuate every detail, color and tone.
+When the right-looking image is used, a metallic print will accentuate every detail, color, and tone.

 Multiple Choices for a Metallic Print as Available

 The metallic canvas is often overlooked.
 There is a little bit of give and take with it since the canvas texture does hinder it just a little.
 Still, it is not a bad choice.
-Easy to order, does not need to be framed to be hung and a great choice for larger prints.
+Easy to order, does not need to be framed to be hung, and a great choice for larger prints.

-The standard metallic fine art paper is nice choice.
-Branded as Moab Slickrock Metallic Pearl, it has a smooth surface, light silver color base with a high gloss to make images really stand out.
+The standard metallic fine art paper is a nice choice.
+Branded as Moab Slickrock Metallic Pearl, it has a smooth surface, and light silver color base with a high gloss to make images really stand out.
 What is favored with this fine art paper is the ability to take advantage of the superior color accuracy this giclee photo quality has the ability to provide.
-Treat these prints with utmost care when handling until they are framed.
+Treat these prints with the utmost care when handling them until they are framed.
 Once they are framed they will last for generations due to their archival nature.

 Next is the Kodak Endura Metallic.
-Not as heavy weight as the Slickrock, it is a good secondary choice where cost is more of an issue.
+Not as heavyweight as the Slickrock, it is a good secondary choice where cost is more of an issue.
 Compared to the Slickrock, the gloss level is a bit higher, almost providing a wet look.
 The printing technology used to produce these prints is also exceptional but does not use inks.
 To some used to the heavier weight of the Slickrock, they may look a little cheap but they are more scratch resistant since the image sublimates from the paper utilizing a combination of chemicals and light.

 Then of course there is an actual metal print on aluminum panels in which the image is provided by dyes that fuse to the surface.
 You can go with a metal that has a white gloss base but for a truly metallic look, you might want to opt for the silver finish.
 While we make a lot of prints on the silver matte, the silver gloss is our recommended choice since you get a high shine with the metal look.
-No matter the type of metal base, there is no mistaking your are printing on metal whereas with canvas or any of the papers, you are merely simulating the effect of metal.
+No matter the type of metal base, there is no mistaking you are printing on metal whereas, with canvas or any of the papers, you are merely simulating the effect of the metal.

-Finally lets talk about the Hahnemühle PhotoRag® Metallic as previously mentioned.
+Finally, let us talk about the Hahnemühle PhotoRag® Metallic as previously mentioned.
 We recently provided a preview of a new paper which we think will help to provide some of that shimmer and gleam people are after when it comes to a metallic print.
 With it, the fine art industry will see a new paper that elevates giclee and photo printing to a new level.

 As the inventor and pioneer of genuine artistic papers, Hahnemühle fulfills the wish of many photographers by offering a paper made of 100% cotton with a metallic effect.